Failure of epistemic models to explain the antidistinguishability of quantum mixed preparations: Introduction

 \section{Introduction}

 One of the central unresolved queries within quantum theory revolves around the existence of an underlying theory where the quantum description of physical systems represents epistemic knowledge \cite{Leifer-review,PBR,Leifer-Maroney,maroney2012statistical,Barrett,Leifer,Branciard,Spekkens-toy,Renner,hance2022wave}.
 While initially appearing metaphysical, the ontological models framework offers a comprehensive approach to tackle such questions \cite{harrigan2010einstein}.
 This framework posits the existence of underlying ontic states (representing reality) where the actual description of a pure quantum system is expressed through a probability distribution over these ontic states.
 If a single ontic state can correspond to multiple quantum preparations, the model is termed epistemic.
 Interestingly, a well-known no-go theorem for epistemic models was presented by Pusey-Barrett-Rudolph \cite{PBR}.
 However, this result relies on auxiliary assumptions, without which successful epistemic models are constructed \cite{Lewis,Aaronson}.
 Nonetheless, as demonstrated by Barrett \textit{et al.} \cite{Barrett}, Leifer \cite{Leifer}, and Branciard \cite{Branciard}, all epistemic models fail to explain the distinguishability of quantum states in an asymptotic way.
-Specifically, they present instances where the epistemic overlap (probability distribution overlap over ontic states) must approach zero as the number of states increases, while the comparable measure of distinguishability between two quantum states remains non-zero.